 Readable text is a highly significant accessibility factor, as it affects the ability of users to understand and comprehend the content on a website.

 Webmasters should consider how clear and legible text is to read for all users.
-This includes a number of different factors such as font type, font size and font colours.
+This includes a number of different factors such as font type, font size and font colors.
 Additionally, the average reading age of the text should be around nine years old, this makes information available to individuals with learning or reading disabilities.

 Readability is one of many direct ranking factors in Google and other search engines.
 So, it’s important to create content that is easy to digest.
 Additionally, there are some indirect effects that readability provides SEO, in the way of increasing time spent on the website, lowering bounce rates, improving user experience, enhancing social sharing and more.
 All of these factors play their role in improving the visibility of a website in the search engine result pages.